 Our results show that, for the same $\lambda_f$, streamwise-packed canopies with large spanwise gaps allow eddies to penetrate effectively, and thus behave as sparser compared to the corresponding isotropic and spanwise-packed canopies, which limit eddy penetration to a significantly greater degree.
-Streamwise-packed canopies with frontal densities as high as $\lambda_f\approx0.9$ still behave as sparse, while only in the limit of very small frontal density, $\lambda_f\lesssim0.06$, do canopies behave as sparse regardless of their anisotropy, Our results further show that turbulence penetration remains similar when the spanwise gap between canopy elements is fixed, regardless of their pitch and thickness.
+Streamwise-packed canopies with frontal densities as high as $\lambda_f\approx0.9$ still behave as sparse, while only in the limit of very small frontal density, $\lambda_f\lesssim0.06$, do canopies behave as sparse regardless of their anisotropy, Our results further show that turbulence penetration remains similar when the spanwise gap between canopy elements is fixed, regardless of their pitch \zsc{(spacing)} and \zsc{width}.
 For closely packed canopies with small spanwise gaps, $g_z^+\lesssim15$, turbulence penetration is restricted to a few visocus units.
-As the spanwise gaps widen, canopies behave as increasingly sparse, allowing eddies to penetrate deeper and more vigorously.
-Turbulence penetration does not only depend on the canopy topology, but also on the Reynolds number.
+As the spanwise gaps widen, canopies behave as increasingly sparse, allowing eddies to penetrate deeper and more vigorously. \rgm{This occurs as the eddies are increasingly unhindered as they are advected downstream through the canyons that appear between canopy elements.} Turbulence penetration does not only depend on the canopy topology, but also on the Reynolds number.
 A canopy with fixed geometry can inhibit turbulence penetration at low Reynolds numbers, $Re_\tau\approx180$, when its dimensions in viscous units, mainly $g_z^+$, are small, but permit increasing penetration as $Re_\tau$ and $g_z^+$ increase.
 In turn, canopies with the same dimensions in inner units exhibit similar density regimes and penetration depth across different $Re_\tau$.